annonymousauthority/Go-Project/README.md

 ` Well most of my codes will be written in Golang, but will also look at the possibliity of other frameworks and languages like Flask, Django, Python, C, C++ during the course of this journey`

+### Project Structure

+⚠️ `WIP`

+* --> `Starter_pack` : Is basically intros and stuffs for the kids, Getting started with Go?
+Just check that out.
+* --> `use_cases` : Is thinkering box where I consider real world problems that I could solve with program.

 ### Final thoughts

 ` I might have plans in the future to welcome contributions and possibly publish some of these APIs to public domain.
 But let's see how it goes `.